Igor Buketoff: Biography

 He was conductor of the Iceland Symphony Orchestra 1964-66 and also conducted internationally.
 He was Director of the Contemporary Composers Project for the Institute of International Education 1967-70.

 In 1971, Buketoff conducted the world premiere of Lee Hoiby's opera Summer and Smoke with St Paul Opera, Minnesota.
 With that organisation he also led the U.S. premieres of Carl Nielsen's Maskarade and Werner Egk's Betrothal in San Domingo.

 At Eugene Ormandy's request, he reconstructed Tchaikovsky's 1812 Overture, setting the opening section for a cappella chorus, in the style of a Russian Orthodox chant, and the finale for chorus and orchestra.
 He recorded this version with the New Philharmonia Orchestra.

-He taught at the University of Houston 1977-79 and conducted the Texas Chamber Orchestra 1980-81.
+He taught at the University of Houston from 1977 to 1979 and conducted the Texas Chamber Orchestra in Houston during the 1980–1981 season.

 At the request of Sophie Satin, Rachmaninoff's sister-in-law, Igor Buketoff orchestrated Act I of Rachmaninoff's unfinished opera Monna Vanna, which was premiered in a concert performance at Saratoga Springs, New York, on 11 August 1984, with the Philadelphia Orchestra.
 Rachmaninoff had written this act in piano score, as well as some uncompleted sketches for Act II.
 The soloists were Sherrill Milnes and Tatiana Troyanos.
 Buketoff also recorded the work with the Iceland Symphony Orchestra, again with Sherrill Milnes, but other singers sang the other roles.

 He also produced a new version of Modest Mussorgsky's Boris Godunov in which he removed most of Rimsky-Korsakov's additions and reorchestrations, and fleshed out some other parts of Mussorgsky's original orchestration.
 This version had its first performance at the Metropolitan Opera, New York, in 1997, under Valery Gergiev.

 He also prepared a version of Delius's opera A Village Romeo and Juliet, with reduced orchestration.

 The Los Angeles Conservatory awarded him an Honorary Doctorate.

 In his later years Igor Buketoff lived in Manhattan.
 He didn't follow the Eastern Orthodox tradition of his family; he was a lifetime member at St. James' Episcopal Church (New York City).
 He died in the Bronx on 7 September 2001, aged 86, survived by his wife and a daughter.